 To support this plan, the CRU publishes an annual work plan which sets out detailed tasks designed to meet its mission statement and these strategic goals

-Each year, the CRU identifies high level priorities to deliver on the CRU’s mission of ‘regulating water, energy and energy safety in the public interest’.
+Each year, the CRU identifies high level priorities to deliver on the CRU’s mission of ‘protecting the public interest in Water, Energy and Energy Safety’.
 Each of these high level priorities translate into detailed work streams and actions, that are set out in the different areas of Energy Safety, Energy Networks, Water Regulation, Smart Metering, Energy Markets and Operations.

-The CER/CRU Work Plan for 2017 and our previous plans can be found here
+The CRU Work Plan for 2019 and our previous plans can be found here

 The CRU prepares and publishes an annual report each year.
 The report describes the work delivered by the CRU over that calendar year with reference to the targets set in its annual work plan for that year.